What is different about ladies golf balls

 This is because women generally have less club head speed, so the ball needs to compress more to create the same distance.
 Ladies’ golf balls also tend to have a higher spin rate than regular golf balls.

-This is because women typically have a higher loft on their clubs, creating more backspins.
+Women typically have a higher loft on their clubs, creating more backspins.
 Finally, ladies’ golf balls often have brighter and more colorful designs than regular golf balls.

 This is because manufacturers know that many women prefer to have something pretty to look at when they tee off!